Graphons arising from graphs definable over finite fields: Finite fields

-\subsection{Finite fields}
+\section{Finite fields}

 The original algebraic regularity lemma by Tao in \cite{tao-original} was formulated for graphs definable in the language of rings over finite fields.
-We give several examples of graphons arising in this context.
+We give several examples of graphons arising in this context by along the lines of our graphon formulation \ref{accumul}.

 \begin{example} Consider the definable graph $\bGamma=(\bU,\bV,\bE)$ where $\bU=\bV=\A^1$, and the edge relation is

 We are interested in accumulation points in the graphon space of the set of graphs